kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/09-method-validation.md

 </details>

 ## Fix issue with SimpleSchema
-Currently, we have to wrap SimpleSchema in a `try catch` block to rethrow a generic error as a Meteor error.
-We are doing it in the links.js file.
-We're doing it in the users.js file and it is something we'll have to do in our other methods
+* Currently, we have to wrap SimpleSchema in a `try catch` block to re-throw a generic error as a Meteor error
+* We are doing it in the `links.js` file
+* We're doing it in the `users.js` file and it is something we'll have to do in our other methods

 ### Tell SimpleSchema to throw a Meteor error by default
 We will create a new folder `imports/startup`